Jamie Dornan Tells Us About His Admiration For The

 Advertisement

 Her reports were devastating, and crucial to a worldwide understanding of the reality of some of the biggest conflicts in recent history.
-A Private War, which came in November 2018, documents Colvin's life (both the professional and the personal) and echoes with a starkly similar purpose.
+A Private War, the soon-to-be released film documenting Colvin's life (both the professional and the personal) echoes with a starkly similar purpose.
 To use Colvin's friend and Sunday Times photographer Paul Conroy's words, she was "an incredible force of a woman".

 Dornan admits that having Conroy so heavily involved in the production of A Private War is the closest he's ever worked with anyone he's had to portray on camera.
 "I've played four real people before," he explains.
 "None of them still alive and certainly none of them on set!"
 But they both, now clearly good friends, regard the experience as incredibly special.